Sunday, May 4, 2008

 SR 7 @ SR 161

 After a very curvy nine miles, we arrive at the junction with SR 161.
 It's the only state highway to Eatonville, but it's not the only road to Eatonville.
-I must remember that if there is ever again (like last year) an automobile collision on this windy road that blocks traffic in both directions for miles.
+I must remember that if there is ever again (like last year) an automobile collision on this winding road that blocks traffic in both directions for miles.

 SR 7 @ SR 702